Cristiangorjeanul/Interstellar-navigation/README.md

 # Interstellar-navigation
 An interstellar journey with a spaceship (Html, Css, JavaScript).
-If you want to follow this journey among the stars please go to
+If you want to follow this journey among the stars please go to: https://cristiangorjeanul.github.io/Interstellar-navigation/